phalvor47/CircuitPython/README.md

 ### What I learned
 * I learned how to use a LCD with CircuitPython.
 	* I learned to wire it up and figure out which libraries to use.
 * I expanded my knowledge on Capacitive touch.
 * I learned how to use the internet to figure out coding problems.

 <img src="Images/lcdbackpack.jpg">
-We connected wires to this backpack with connected them to the LCD.
+We connected wires to this backpack which connected them to the LCD.
 This made the process a lot simpler.

 Credit: Rasberry Pi Spy